Gold Medal of Military Valor: Military units

-The 4th Alpini Regiment currently also displays two Gold Medals of Military Valour on its flag, however the two medals were awarded to the regiment's Alpini Battalion "Aosta", and the Alpini Skiers Battalion "Monte Cervino".
+The 4th Alpini Regiment currently also displays two Gold Medals of Military Valor on its flag, however the two medals were awarded to the regiment's Alpini Battalion "Aosta", and the Alpine Skiers Battalion "Monte Cervino".

 Locations

-The first geographic entity to be awarded a Gold Medal of Military Valour was the city of Vicenza in 1866 for its five days long resistance to Austrian assaults during the First Italian War of Independence.
+The first geographic entity to be awarded a Gold Medal of Military Valor was the city of Vicenza in 1866 for its five days long resistance to Austrian assaults during the First Italian War of Independence.
 Vicenza is also the only city to be awarded the medal twice: the second time for its participation in the Italian resistance movement during World War II.

-The latest city to be awarded was Varzi for the creation and defense of the Partisan Republic of Alto Tortonese between September and December 1944.
+The latest city to be awarded was Varzi for the creation and defence of the Partisan Republic of Alto Tortonese between September and December 1944.